Is counseling confidential? Can my professors or my parents find out I’ve been seen at CAPS?

 No, this information is confidential and can only be disclosed if the student receiving services consents to release information.

 Nothing!
 All services are FREE for registered students.

-CAPS provides individual, couples, and crisis counseling, as well as consultations if you are concerns about someone else.
-Individuals seeking couples counseling must both be students at UCM.
-In addition, we plan to offer a number of groups this school year.
+CAPS provides individual, group, couple’s, crisis counseling, as well as consultations if you have concerns about someone else.
+Individuals seeking couple’s counseling must both be students at UCM.

 Simply call CAPS at (209) 228-4266 or stop by the Counseling Center to make an appointment.

 What are your office hours?

 CAPS office hours are M-F 8 a.m. to 4:30 p.m.

 CAPS office is now located in the New Wellness Center at the end of Bellevue Rd., next to Parking Lot 2.

 Do I need an appointment to see a psychologist?